moazzamgodil/investment-calculator/README.md

 # investment-calculator
-It is an app which helps user to calculate profit of investments.
-This app is written with using of React.
+This is an application which intended to help a user to calculate a profit of the investments.
+This app is written with usage of the React.

 # How to use the application
 A user can input next information about their investments: